KarthikeyaSai/MatSci_PROJECT/readme.md

-# Material Science literature simpler
+# Material Science literature simplifier

 This is a simple report maker whose main function is to simplify research papers and provide a report in MARKDOWN format